12 string guitar tuned to 5ths

 Finally - you've got to give them a chance.
 Use them for a month and you'll be surprised how quickly you'll forget you're wearing them.

-I use black Gibson picks.
+I use black Gibson picks which are a basic shape with no gimmicks.
 The ones on my 2nd and 3rd fingers are identical and fairly standard.
-However my 1st finger pick (pictured above) is a different shape and I have modified it further - bending it almost straight using boiling water, so that it is much flatter than the others.
+However my 1st finger pick (pictured above) is a slightly different shape and I have modified it further - bending it almost straight using boiling water, so that it is much flatter than the others.

 Boiling strings